 Automatically paying your credit cards and loan accounts can significantly improve your credit score.
 Even a single late or missed payment can adversely affect your credit rating.
-By setting up automatic creditor payments, you will not forget to make payments on time.
-This is especially helpful to prevent late fees, penalties, and interest rate increases.
+By setting up automatic payments, you will not forget to make payments on time.
+This is also helpful to prevent late fees, penalties, and interest rate increases.

 Consider transferring your balances from high-interest credit cards to a card with a lower interest rate.
 To qualify for a balance transfer credit card, you must have decent credit.